 Type of assessment Inspection Pre-conditions 1.
 The software is an authoring tool.
 2. The authoring tool provides templates.
-Procedure Check that the authoring tool provides at least one template that supports the creation of content that conforms to requirements of clauses 9 (Web content) or 10 (Documents) as applicable.
-Check that at least one template identified in step 1 is available and is identified as conforming to clauses 9 or 10 (as applicable).
-Result Pass: Checks 1 and 2 are true Fail: Check 1 or 2 is false Not applicable: Pre-condition 1 or 2 is not met. check 2 may does not exp covered, it m web site or c TE: The identification as conforming to the requirements of clauses 9 or 10 (as applicable) described in check 2 may be described in terms such as "Conformant to WCAG 2.1".
+Procedure 1.
+Check that the authoring tool provides at least one template that supports the creation of content that conforms to requirements of clauses 9 (Web content) or 10 (Documents) as applicable.
+2. Check that at least one template identified in step 1 is available and is identified as conforming to clauses 9 or 10 (as applicable).
+Result Pass: Checks 1 and 2 are true Fail: Check 1 or 2 is false Not applicable: Pre-condition 1 or 2 is not met.
+NOTE: The identification as conforming to the requirements of clauses 9 or 10 (as applicable) described in check 2 may be described in terms such as "Conformant to WCAG 2.1".
 Where the identification does not explicitly state that all of the requirements identified in clauses 9 or 10 (as appropriate) are covered, it may be necessary to use the template to create a web site or document and then test that web site or document according to the requirements of clauses 9 or 10 to provide full assurance that the template behaves as required.